Jambi Sustainable Landscape Management Project

 - Potential payments for emission reductions to be determined

-Among its activities, the project will support community-based participatory land mapping, as well as the conservation and enhancement of biodiversity.
+Among its activities, the project supports community-based participatory land mapping, as well as the conservation and enhancement of biodiversity.
 The J-SLMP takes a comprehensive landscape approach to reducing emissions and improving livelihoods, and is working with the government of Indonesia to strengthen policies and institutions to enhance effective land management regulation and enforcement, focusing on harmonizing policies and approaches across sectors.

 The J-SLMP has three components: